Club History

 In 2023, club members won the Champion of Champions and the Men’s Fours and were Runners-Up in the Mixed Fours.

 Wimbledon Park won the WDBA Mid-Week League in 2003 and 2008 as well as being runners-up in 2014.
 They were Runners-Up in Division 2 of the Mid-Week League in 2016, 2017 and 2018.
-In 2022, they went through the whole season unbeaten, winning Division 2 and advancing to Division 1 where they will play in 2023.
+In 2022, they went through the whole season unbeaten, winning Division 2 and advancing to Division 1 where they remain to this day.
 They were also Runners-up in the WDBA Top Ten Competition in 2012, 2013 and 2014.
 In 2018 they went one better by becoming WDBA Top Ten Champions and in 2019 topped this off by being crowned Wimbledon and District League Champions for the first time in the club’s history.

 In 2013, club secretary Barry Willingham, was recognised by the Mayor of London for his contribution to volunteering at the club, leading the weekly taster/coaching sessions.
 Barry was also runner-up in the Team London award for volunteering in the category of Sport and Healthy Living.